 So if this can be done on a tiny £500-600 phone or £150 home assistant, it can be done on a £6,000 motorbike.

 Of course, the software behind electronic protection can always be cracked.
 So there would need to be a constant updating of security algorithms to stay one step ahead of the organised criminals.

 But instead of focussing on that, manufacturers instead focus on other electronics like traction control and other gizmos.

 Gizmos that frankly have taken the capability of most bikes way beyond the ability of their riders, so most of these electronic aids are pretty much redundant.

-We find ourselves asking why we have to spend upwards of £600-800 to inadequately protect a bike when it could be done by pressing your thumb on a sensor that would probably add £50-60 to the bike’s cost…
+We find ourselves asking why we have to spend upwards of £600-800 to inadequately protect a bike with chains and disc locks when it could be done by pressing your thumb on a sensor that would probably add just £50-60 to the bike’s cost…

 Once again, the industry already knows this